Research Articles and Fact Sheets

 Munnell, Alicia H. and Mauricio Soto.
 2005.
 “Why Do Women Claim Social Security Benefits So Early?”
 Center for Retirement Research, 35 (October).
 Available at: http://crr.bc.edu/briefs/why-do-women-claim-social-security-benefits-so-early.

 Shuart, Amy, David Weaver, and Kevin Whitman.
 2010.
 “Widowed Before Retirement: Social Security Benefit Claiming Strategies.”
 Journal of Financial Planning 23, 4: 45-53.
+You may be able to access the article here.
+If not, check if you may have access to this article through your local library’s online databases.

 Social Security Administration.
 Benefits for Children, SSA Publication No. 05-10085.
 Available at http://www.socialsecurity.gov/pubs/10085.html or 1-800-772-1213.